ordermentum/docs/source/includes/_inventory_service.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the webhook to delete
+ID | The ID of the inventory service to delete